pnp/sp-starter-kit/source/README.md

 [react-recently-visited-sites](react-recently-visited-sites/README.md) | Show recently visited sites for current user using Microsoft Graph. | SPO
 [react-site-information](react-site-information/README.md) | Intended to collect and present additional metadata for group associated or normal team sites. | SPO & SP2019
 [react-tiles](react-tiles/README.md) | Renders set of tiles.
 Icons are from Office UI Fabric and you can configure tiles using collection editor in web part properties. | SPO & SP2019
+[react-weather](react-weather/README.md) | Weather web part targeted for SP2019 as SPO has out-of-the-box one. | SP2019
+[react-tiles](react-world-clock/README.md) | World clock web part targeted for SP2019 as SPO has out-of-the-box one. | SP2019